 ONCE UPON A TIME, ABOUT 30 YEARS AGO, A GROUP OF DEDICATED LOCAL RESIDENTS FOUGHT TO SAVE A BEAUTIFUL PATCH OF BUSHLAND KNOWN AS BYLES CREEK VALLEY – AND THEY’RE FOLLOWING IN THE FOOTSTEPS OF MARIE BYLES AND STILL FIGHTING TO PROTECT IT TODAY.

-Some of the same wonderful people are part of the local Powerful Owl Project that has been following Mikey's family for five years.
+Some of the same wonderful people are part of the local Powerful Owl Project that has been following Mikey's family for ten years.

 These majestic birds have been brought to life by the amazing photos of our local paparazzo Michael Bianchino.

 In January 2016, the community decided that Mikey needed a voice, so local copywriter Georgia Cameron (Mikey's alter-ego) created his Facebook page.
 She gets the easy job of sitting at an air-conditioned desk writing words to accompany these stunning photos, while Michael and the POwl team do all the hard work braving creek crossings, cliff ledges, leeches, ticks and collecting Powerful Owl pellets (that’s waste material) for analysis.

 Just like Skippy the Bush Kangaroo had his familiar “Tchk, Tchk, Tchk”, Mikey has his customary “Woo Hoo” and “What a Hoot”, which have engaged his Facebook followers and the wider media.
 In fact, Mr Allan Gibson OAM who attended the book launch propelled Mikey into the media spotlight and Sydney Morning Herald’s prestigious Column 8 with one of his prolific letters to the editor!